 Principle 6: When you notice glaring leaks in your opponent’s postflop play, start adjusting to their play where you can.
 For example: Villain calls another player down with 3rd pair no kicker.
 The correct adjustment here is to value bet them thinly.

 Principle 6 is a very important one, since in poker the source of your profits is mistakes of other players.
+The overwhelming majority of players are more likely to make calling mistakes than folding mistakes.
+That’s why value bets are so effective!
 Speaking of that, let’s talk about how you should adjust to weak players:

 Exploiting weak players

 In online poker, +90% of all profit of winnings players come from recreational players.
 Another source of profit is tilting players.
 The rest is usually just coolers, or small mistakes that everyone makes now and then.
-The richest players in the world are extremely good at two things: table selecting games where their edge is huge and exploiting bad players.
+The richest players in the world are extremely good at two skills: table selecting games where their edge is huge and exploiting bad players like limpers.
+Making these skills your priority will definitely improve your bottom line!
 Here’s 4 commandments for you to get started on the right track:

 Isolate & 3-bet more in position

-Playing pots against the bad players, preferably in position, is the most profitable action you can take to win more in poker.
+Playing pots against the bad players or the fish, preferably in position, is the most profitable action you can take to win more in poker.
 Here’s the simple formula to keep in mind regarding that:

 Bad player limping or raising + isolation raise or 3-bet in position = $$$